klilin711/klilin711/README.md

 ## Hi there 👋

+My name is Koquiun, also known as Franklin, and I am a graduate student from the University of Melbourne, majoring in Data Science.
+I am interested in Python & Data Science!

+- 🔭 I’m currently learning Power BI, cloud computing, and web developement.
+- 🌱 I recently built a testing pipeline for evaluating critical period effects in large language models using grammaticality judgments and perplexity-based accuracy metrics during my summer internship at the University of Melbourne as an undergraduate research student.
+- ⚡ Fun fact: I can speak 4 languages fluently.

 <!--
 **klilin711/klilin711** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.